 Note: If you are reading this then I’m pretty sure you’re serious about your website, so you may want to check out 10 Simple Ways to Get Clients From Your Coaching Website in 2023

-Sometime around the end of 2004 and with a view to becoming a Life Coach I bought the domain name, ADaringAdventure.com.
+Sometime around the end of 2004 and with a view to starting a coaching business, I bought the .com domain name A Daring Adventure.

 I’d always been a fan of the Helen Keller quote, ‘life is a daring adventure or nothing,’ and as we were in the process of embarking on our own daring adventure by upping sticks and moving from England to Florida, it seemed appropriate.

 At that time I doubt I could have even told you what SEO (search engine optimization) stood for, never mind how to use it to climb in the SERPs (search engine ranking pages) and acquire more coaching clients.